rhewett/academic-kickstart/content/research/hero.md

 **Grad students:** Current VT MS and PhD students who are interested in working with me should contact me by e-mail to setup a meeting with me.
 Prospective graduate students should also contact me to alert me to their application to VT.

 **Undergrads:** I occasionally have space for undergrad researchers.
-I encourage CMDA students who want to do research with me to do well in CMDA 3634, with me (prefered) or with another instructor.
+I encourage CMDA students who want to do research with me to do well in CMDA 3634, with me (preferred) or with another instructor.